 On the farm’s website it states: “We are in the redemption business.
 Healing the land, healing the food, healing the economy, healing the culture.”

 “If every farmer in the United States would practice this system, in fewer than 10 years we would sequester all the carbon that has been emitted since the beginning of the Industrial Age…”

 Polyface Farm is the kind of existing ‘for-benefit’, de-centralised business platform in which to invest.
 Centralised plants, like Smithfield, should be closed.
 The toxic exhaust is a cost, not a benefit to society.

 We simply cannot continue along the destructive path of old and obsolete models.
 We are trying to drive excess consumption to keep a house of cards propped up.
 It is creating a society of have and have-nots.
 We have an economy based on unnecessary consumption when what we need is a service-based economy that is based on essential needs.

 As Heerad Sabeti said to me, “Now more than ever, is the time to support the growth of organisations that deliver quality of life, not quantity of things.”

-Rob Wyse is an expert in brand storytelling and president, North America of Berkeley Communications.
-For thirty years, he has guided senior leaders in creating compelling story arcs that connect brands to customers.
+Rob Wyse is an expert in communications.
+For thirty years, he has guided companies in creating compelling story arcs that connect brands to customers.
 At the heart of his storytelling has been the management of issues/policy to drive market opportunity.
+Companies he has worked with have had financial exits that exceed $16 US billion.
 Issues include AI, climate change, the future of work, diversity, and healthcare.